 The seven churches of Revelation 2-3 all existed simultaneously and the characteristics of five of them will apparently be extant at the return of Christ.

 Some say the scapegoat (azazel) prefigures the Devil, others say it has been fulfilled by Jesus.
 Tradition teaches one thing; Scripture reveals another.

 In these days of psychology and feeling, doctrine is not very popular.
-But it is absolutely necessary for the salvation of true Christians!
-This study briefly explores the basic doctrines of God.
+But it is absolutely necessary for the salvation!
+Here are the basic doctrines.